Makita Cordless Straight Finish Nailer

 Makita professional and industrial power tools are known around the world for their durability and dependable performance on the job.
 I live in the Midwest where Makita Tools aren’t quite as popular as they are closer to the East or West coasts.

 We have run across more than a few people who feel when we receive a tool for review it’s automatically going to get a glowing positive review.
 That is far from the truth.
 I have quite a few sponsored reviews here and on Instagram where I clearly state I would not buy the tool.
-Sometimes whether I would or not depends on application.
-I am still deciding how I feel about this one.
+Sometimes whether I would or not depends on application. ( UPDATE: In this case, after using it for a good while I have decided I would not buy this tool.)

 We’ve been using the Makita 18V LXT Finish Nailer for a while now.
 We have primarily used 2” nails on primed 3 1/4” pine and poplar base and casing as well 1×6 rough sawn western red cedar.